vcflib/bio-vcf/README.md

     1       10297   0       0       0       0       0       0       0
 ```

-or as a nucleotide string
+and 'gts' as a nucleotide string array

 ```ruby
   bio-vcf --seval 's.gts[0]'